Search

 Better Visibility On and Offroad

 I really appreciate being able to see what’s going on around me when driving a lifted Subaru.
-Even in regular city traffic I am able to safely look over bushes or other obstructions before turning right onto busy roads.
+Even in regular city traffic I am able to safely look over bushes or other obstructions before turning onto busy roads.

 Having a lift kit installed also helps me see a bit better when I’m driving in the rain.
 It keeps my windshield out of the overspray from other vehicles and makes my car more visible to other drivers in bad weather.

 This is arguably the biggest benefit of installing a lift kit on a Subaru.
 Bigger tires are the main way to gain offroad capability.
 They provide more ground clearance, more sidewall for airing down, and usually a bigger foot print for gripping slick or large obstacles.
+Bigger tires are also typically going to be less prone to damage while on the trail.

 After installing an Anderson Design & Fabrication lift kit on my 2006 Subaru Forester, I was able to size up from a 26.2 inch diameter tire to an impressive 29 inch 235/75R15 mud terrain.
 These tires have allowed me to tackle deep mud, snow, dirt, sand, and mild 4×4 trails with no issues.
 I did need to perform some trimming and hammering on the car to make them fit.
 But it was well worth the extra work.